-Australian Catholic University, in line with its Mission and Values, is committed to supporting the psychological wellbeing of staff members.
-The University provides an Employee Assistance Program (EAP), which offers staff and their immediate family members access to professional and confidential counselling to assist staff in this regard.
+Australian Catholic University, in line with its Mission and Values, is committed to supporting the physical and mental wellbeing of all staff members.
+The University provides an Employee Assistance Program (EAP), which offers staff members and their immediate family members access to professional and confidential counselling.

 2. Policy Statement

 Australian Catholic University recognises the importance of providing support for staff members and their immediate families experiencing personal or work related issues and concerns to maintain a safe and healthy working environment.
 Support is provided through the EAP, which offers confidential, professional assistance to staff members and their immediate family members.
 The University provides funding for EAP services as detailed below.

 2.1 EAP Counselling